dbermuehler/pypleasant/README.md

 pleasant-cli /path/to/entry --password  # print an entry's password pleasant-cli /path/to/entry --attachments secret_file.txt  # download an attachment
-pleasant-cli /path/to/entry --custom-field test  # print value of a custom field
+pleasant-cli /path/to/entry --custom-field test  # print value of a custom field pleasant-cli 36a9f39f-78a1-4ec5-ae1a-421d91f59d2a --password # alternatively you can also use the uuid of the entry
 ```